RBurgin135/CS23820_Assignment/README.md

 # CS23820_Assignment

 This is my submission for my assignment for the C and C++ module for my second year of university.
 It is a program to help track a entrants and performance for a hypothetical drone racing competition.
-I recieved an overall mark of 78% for this work.
+I recieved an overall mark of 78% for this work, and an overall mark of 84% for the module.

 ## MAIN PROGRAMS:
 ### Entrant Registration Program: